Natural Health Products

 What else should I be aware of?

 Taken by mouth, lemon balm is usually well tolerated in recommended doses up to 30 days in otherwise healthy adults.
-Side effects can include drowsiness, sedation, headache, nausea, vomiting, abdominalabdominalrelating to the stomach and intestines pain, dizziness, sleep disturbances, and wheezing.
+Side effects can include drowsiness, sedation, headache, nausea, vomiting, abdominal pain, dizziness, sleep disturbances, and wheezing.
 When it is applied to the skin, it can cause local skin reddening, irritation, pigmentation, tingling, and a burning sensation.

 Lemon balm can cause drowsiness.
 Do not drive or engage in other activities requiring alertness if the product affects you in this way.

-Do not take lemon balm with alcohol or other medications or health products with sleep-inducing properties (e.g. antidepressants, lorazepam).
+Do not take lemon balm with alcohol or other medications or health products with sleep-inducing properties (e.g., antidepressants, lorazepam).
 Using these products together can cause excessive drowsiness and sleepiness.
-Lemon balm may also interact with the following agents:
+Due to its sleep-inducing properties, lemon balm may strengthen the effects of anesthesia and other medications used during surgery.
+Stop taking lemon balm at least 2 weeks before surgery.

 Do not use lemon balm if you are allergic to it.
 If you experience a severe allergic reaction (swelling of the face and throat, difficulty breathing), stop using the supplement and seek medical attention.